-The Isle of Palms Planning Commission will hold its regular meeting on Wednesday, June 14, 2023, at 4:30 p.m. in Council Chambers of City Hall, 1207 Palm Boulevard.
+The Isle of Palms Planning Commission will hold its regular meeting on Wednesday, May 14, 2025, at 4:00 p.m. in Council Chambers of City Hall, 1207 Palm Boulevard.

-- A. Call to order and acknowledgment that the press and the public were duly notified in accordance with state law - B. Approval of minutes May 10, 2023 - C. New business - D. Old business Discussion of task from City Council regarding short term rentals
+A. Call to order and acknowledgment that the press and the public were duly notified in accordance with state law.

+B. Approval of minutes April 9, 2025

+C. New business Consider recommendation of zoning